BorisTheBrave/sylves/docs/articles/concepts/pathfinding.md

 # Pathfinding

-All grids in sylves describe connections from cell to cell.
+All grids in Sylves describe connections from cell to cell.
 They can therefore be considered as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) and regular [pathfinding](https://en.wikipedia.org/wiki/Pathfinding) algorithms can be run on them.

 Sylves comes with a variety of useful, configurable functions for path finding.
 However, path finding is a large topic and you can likely find specialized routines elsewhere that are more appropriate.